The Stormlight Archive: Publication history

-Sanderson completed the first draft of The Way of Kings in 2003, though the original manuscript differed significantly from the published text.
-Sanderson referred to the prospective series as The Oathshards Series in 2004.
-The first draft of the manuscript was among over a dozen books written before his debut publication Elantris (2005).
-The book was substantially rewritten between then and its 2010 publication.
-Six chapters of this early version were included in the anthology Altered Perceptions (2014).
-The original version of the book is available on the author's official website.
+Sanderson completed the first draft of The Way of Kings in 2003, and initially referred to it as being part of a prospective series titled The Oathshards Series.
+The first draft of the manuscript was among over a dozen books written by Sanderson before his debut publication Elantris (2005).
+Six chapters of this early version were included in the anthology Altered Perceptions (2014) and the original version of the book remains available on the author's official website.

+The published book is significantly different from the original manuscript because of a substantial rewrite prior to its 2010 publication.
 From June to August 2010, Tor Books published sample chapters from The Way of Kings on its official website, along with an introduction by Sanderson.
 In its first week of release, The Way of Kings was No. 7 on The New York Times Best Seller list.
-In subsequent weeks the book was No. 11, No. 20, and No. 25.

-In October 2010, Brandon Sanderson revealed that his tentative plan was to release the second book in the series in 2012, approximately two years after the release of the first book, due to writing the final book of The Wheel of Time, followed by the third book about a year later.
-However, after completing the first draft of A Memory of Light, Sanderson revealed the book would be pushed back to a 2014 release, almost four years after the first book.
-The second book was initially titled Highprince of War (referring to Highprince Dalinar), but Sanderson decided to focus the second book on Shallan, tentatively titling it The Book of Endless Pages and eventually settling on Words of Radiance with Highprince Dalinar's book as the third novel, titled Oathbringer.
+In October 2010, Sanderson indicated that he planned to release the second book in the series in 2012, approximately two years after the release of the first book, as he was occupied in the interim writing A Memory of Light, the final book of The Wheel of Time.
+This would be followed by the release of the third book about a year later.
+However, after completing the first draft of A Memory of Light, Sanderson said the book would be pushed back to a 2014 release.
+The second book was initially titled Highprince of War, but after refocusing the book on a different character, Sanderson tentatively titled it The Book of Endless Pages before eventually settling on Words of Radiance.

+Before the release of the third book, Sanderson publicly revealed several chapters in blog posts, conventions, and publication in an anthology.
+The first draft of the book was finished on December 9, 2016, and the book, titled Oathbringer, was released on November 14, 2017.

 The first draft of the fourth book was completed in December 2019.
-The title, Rhythm of War, was announced on the Tor website on February 10, 2020.
-The cover was revealed six months later, on August 17.
+The title, Rhythm of War, was announced on the Tor website on February 10, 2020, and the cover was revealed six months later.
 The book was finished in July 2020.
-In a Facebook post, the author revealed that the final word count is "roughly 460,000" words, around the length of Oathbringer, and the book consists of 112 chapters, plus differently numbered interludes, a prologue, and an epilogue.
+In a Facebook post, the author said that the final word count was "roughly 460,000" words, the length of Oathbringer, and the book would have 112 chapters, plus differently numbered interludes, prologue, and epilogue.
 Rhythm of War was published on November 17, 2020.

+The fifth book was first announced in January 2022.
+It was initially titled Knights of Wind and Truth but was later shortened to Wind and Truth.
+The first draft was finished in December 2023 and the book was published December 6, 2024.
+At 491,000 words, it is currently the longest book in the series.